QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

-**Note** Unlike in Python and some other dynamic languages, dictionaries are sometimes referred to as "the devil's datastructure"
+**Note** Unlike in Python and some other dynamic languages, dictionaries are rarely the right approach (ie. often referred to as "the devil's datastructure")

 The flexibility (i.e. can store anything and use anything as a key) frequently comes at the cost of performance if misused